-The Chief Executive of the AOFM is appointed by the Secretary to the Treasury and is the entity’s accountable authority under the Public Governance, Performance and Accountability Act 2013.
+The Chief Executive of the AOFM is appointed by the Secretary to the Treasury and is the AOFM’s accountable authority under the Public Governance, Performance and Accountability Act 2013.
 The Secretary to the Treasury delegates powers under the Public Service Act 1999 to the Chief Executive of the AOFM.

 Funding, Markets and Strategy

-The ‘front office’ is structured as:
+The ‘front office’ is comprised of:

-(2) Portfolio Strategy and Research, which responsible for the debt management strategy and financial risk management policies.
+(2) Portfolio Strategy and Research, which is responsible for the debt management strategy and financial risk management policies.
 It conducts in-depth research and modelling to support these aims;

 Enterprise Assurance and Performance

-The ‘middle office’ is structured as:
+The ‘middle office’ is comprised of: